UlrichCODJIA/package_tracker/README.md

 > ```console
 > $ npm install
 > ```
-> 9. Start the Angular application with `ng serve` command.
-> 10. Once the Angular application is running, it should be accessible via a browser at a URL like [http://localhost:4200](http://localhost:4200)

 ###  Usage

 <h4>From <code>source</code></h4>

-> Run package_tracker using the command below:
+> 1. Change to the project directory:
 > ```console
-> $ npm run build && node app.js
+> $ cd package_tracker
 > ```
+> 2. Start the package_tracker Node.js application with `node app.js` command.
+> 3. Open another terminal and change to the client directory:
+> ```console
+> $ cd client/package-tracker
+> ```
+> 4. Start the Angular application with `ng serve` command.
+> 5. Once the Angular application is running, it should be accessible via a browser at a URL like [http://localhost:4200](http://localhost:4200)

 ###  Tests